 There are four types of modifiers:

-The Modify group of modifiers includes tools similar to the Deform Modifiers (see below), but which do not directly affect the shape of the object; rather they affect some other data, such as vertex groups.
+- These are tools similar to the Deform ones (see below), however, they usually do not directly affect the geometry of the object, but some other data, such as vertex groups.

-The Simulate group of modifiers activates simulations.
-In most cases, these modifiers are automatically added to the modifiers stack whenever a Particle System or Physics simulation is enabled.
-Their only role is to define the place in the modifier stack used as base data by the tool they represent.
-Generally, the attributes of these modifiers are accessible in separate panels.
+- Those represent physics simulations.
+In most cases, they are automatically added to the modifiers stack whenever a Particle System or Physics simulation is enabled.
+Their only role is to define the position in the modifier stack from which is taken the base data for the simulation they represent.
+As such, they typically have no attributes, and are controlled by settings exposed in separate sections of the Properties editor.

 At the top is the panel header.
 The icons each represent different settings for the modifier (left to right):